Unlocking more digitally enabled ways of working

 The team’s work revolved around connectivity, sustainability, generative design, and conceptual imagery.

 For example, they explored how to shape building heights and massing to respond to design opportunities and constraints like views and over-shadowing.
 They also delved into challenges such as how to analyse urban activity hot spots around the city to better distribute functional uses.
-Creative, adaptive re-use was also a key consideration for ‘Team AI’ and the entire Charrette.
+Creative, adaptive re-use was also a key consideration for ‘Team AI’ and the entire Design Charrette.

 Focusing on those areas, the team showcased opportunities for designers to apply tools or programs to all or part of their work on a challenge, whether it was at the precinct level (macro), an element of building (micro), or something in between (meso).